datamet/RESTful-chat-app/README.md

 **In docker:**

+- You can map the docker port (5000) to any port on your local machine.
+- Static client is bundeled at the `/` route
+- Runs in production mode
+- Has push notifications over websockets enabled

-You need docker installed to run the server in a docker image.
+You need docker installed to run the server in a docker container.
 ```
 docker build -t rest-chat-app .
 docker run -p 5000:5000 rest-chat-app // -p maps a docker port to a local port on your machine